 There’s just something about the way the rich tomato based sauce, high quality olive oil, Moroccan spices and perfectly cooked lentils work together that makes this dish totally addicting.

-In Morocco, my aunt serves this salad amongst several other bowls of various vegetable salads, all surrounding the main entre (usually a tajine of some sort).
+In Morocco, my aunt serves this salad amongst several other bowls of various vegetable salads, all surrounding the main entre (usually a tajine of some sort) and piles of fresh Moroccan bread.

 In my own kitchen here in Portland, Oregon, I usually enjoy this dish with torn pieces of baguette and some fresh herbs.